-We then focused on three different modeling experiments that reflect scenarios that are likely commonly encountered by fisheries managers.
+After exploring its basic dynamics and validating that the model produced alternate stable states , we focused on three different model experiments that reflect scenarios commonly encountered by fisheries decision makers.

 In our first experiment (Leveraging Interactions Experiment), we sought to understand the implications of active management of only one species (species 1) versus both species (species 1 and 2) on the “desired state” of the system.
-In this experiment, we sought to explore the impact of leveraging ecological interactions to achieve manager’s goals related to retaining a desired stable state.
+In this experiment, we sought to explore the infuence of leveraging ecological interactions to achieve decision maker’s goals related to retaining a desired stable state.

-Our second modeling experiment focused on the diversity of management options available to managers when accounting for interspecific interactions (Alternative Approaches Experiment).
-Here, we sought to understand the different paths managers may take to the same outcome through managing one or both species using available management tools (i.e., stocking and harvest regulation).
+Our second modeling experiment focused on the diversity of management options available to decision makers when accounting for interspecific interactions (Alternative Approaches Experiment).
+Here, we sought to understand the different paths decision makers may take to the same outcome through managing one or both species using available management tools (i.e., stocking and harvest regulation).

-Finally, we explored the influences of slow changes in adult fecundity and the resultant effects on stable states (Safe Operating Space Experiment).
-Within this experiment, we used a safe-operating space approach where managers use the tools at their disposal, including leveraging species interactions, to keep the system in a desired stable state despite slow moving changes outside of managerial control (Carpenter et al. 2017).
-Here, we explored a scenario in which slow changes to fecundity of species 1 may drive an eventual flip in stable state from species 1 to species 2.
-Recruitment declines have been observed in fisheries for a wide array of reasons (Walters and Martell 2004, Lynch et al. 2016).
-Similar slow-moving changes may occur in other parameters such as juvenile refuge availability, though in some cases managers may be able to control this variable, or angler preferences may also drive regime shifts.
+Finally, we explored the influences of slow changes (i.e., those outside of managerial control) in adult fecundity and the resultant effects on stable states (Safe Operating Space Experiment).
+This experiment used a safe-operating space approach in which decision makers use the tools at their disposal, including leveraging species interactions, to keep the system in a desired stable state despite slow moving changes outside of managerial control (Carpenter et al. 2017).
+We explored a scenario in which slow changes to fecundity of species 1 may drive an eventual flip in stable state from species 1 to species 2, mimicking recruitment declines that have been observed in fisheries for a wide array of reasons (Walters and Martell 2004, Lynch et al. 2016).
+Similar slow-moving changes may occur in other parameters such as juvenile refuge availability (though in some cases managers may be able to control this variable) or angler preferences.
 Different modeling runs used slightly different parameterizations for harvest, stocking, and fecundity (Table S1).

 Species interaction strengths, mortality, survival, and habitat availability were held constant across simulations (Table 1).
-Our model is not representative of a specific population of fish and as such the abundances, stocking rates, and harvest rates presented here are not meant to be interpreted literally.
-The stocking and harvest rates in this experiment are relatively small and represent impacts a manager might realistically have given other constraints.
+Our model is based on walleye-largemouth bass interactions, but generalizable as to not be representative of a specific population of fish.
+As such, the abundances, stocking rates, and harvest rates presented here are not meant to be interpreted literally.
+The stocking and harvest rates in this experiment are relatively small and represent influences a decision maker might realistically have given other constraints.
 Model simulations were performed in R using RStudio and the deSolve package (Soetaert et al. 2010, R Core Team 2020, RStudio Team 2020).

 Results